Illumina/IlluminaConnectedAnnotationsDocumentation/docs/core-functionality/variant-classification.md

 ## Introduction

 Illumina Connected Annotation follows the [VCF Specification](https://samtools.github.io/hts-specs/VCFv4.5.pdf) when parsing the VCF files.
 VCF files classify the variants based on alleles and certain `INFO` fields.

+While the VCF variant type does not depend on the size of the variant, (both a `ATG->A` and `A-><DEL>` are `deletion`) for the purpose of annotation, it is useful to classify variants into small and structural (large) variants.
+This is due to the realization that reporting annotations for a deletion like `1-1000-ATG-A` from `ClinVar` for a 20kbp `<DEL>` at that same location is not helpful and vice versa.
 Following guidelines are used by Illumina Connected Annotations.

 :::info